keboola/keboola-as-code-templates/keboola-marketingchannels/version with BingAds (not tested)/src/extractor/leochan.ex-linkedin/keboola-marketingchannels-linkedin-data-source/description.md

 Authorize your LinkedIn Ads account lower.

 ## Description:
-The extractor is getting data about Linkedin campaigns for the last day.
+The data source is getting data about Linkedin campaigns for the last day.